Shopify/shopify_theme/README.md

 `theme_name`

 The name of the theme that will house the Timber framework files.

-`master`
+A directory will be created with this name and all theme assets will be copied into it.

+**Options**

+`--version=[latest]`

+This is the only option that you can provide.
+You can choose any [Timber release](https://github.com/Shopify/Timber/releases) by simply specifying it (i.e. `v2.0.2`).
+There are two special versions you can use, `master` and `latest`.

-The last argument is the master flag.
-By specifying this flag the command will download the latest build of Timber rather than the latest stable release.
+- `master` will download the latest build on the Timber master branch.
-It should be noted that this command does not create any files locally.
-After running this command, you will need to run theme download to download the newly created theme files in your Shopify store.
-You can then edit the files as usual.
+- `latest` will figure out what the most recent release is and use it.

 ## Tips and Tricks
 ### Edit and Preview Inactive Themes